Say Goodbye the Right Way: 12 Awesome Resignation Letter Formats!

 Do also read our comprehensive blog on how to write a resignation letter.

-1. Writing a Short and Sweet Resignation Letter with two weeks notice
+1. Writing a Short Resignation Letter format with two weeks notice

 Dear [Employer],